WHERE DO YOU BUY YOUR JUICING INGREDIENTS?

 We love to shop at Costco (link for $10 off your order) for our juicing ingredients.
 When I’m short on time, or have sick kids I must admit I have used Instacart (link for $10 off your order) to get my juicing ingredients and other Costco (link for $10 off your order) staples I love.

-I do love Costco because I can buy organic produce easy and in bulk.
+I do love Costco because I can buy organic produce easily and in bulk.
 It’s not weird at Costco.
-Going to the regular grocery store, or worse, Walmart and buying 10 pounds of carrots.
+Going to the regular grocery store, or worse, Walmart, and buying 10 pounds of carrots.
 50 pounds of apples.
 2 pounds of organic spinach.
 People look at you like you have 3 heads.
 It’s a great conversation starter though!

 THINKING OUTSIDE THE BOX FOR ORGANIC PRODUCE.

-Another way is to check with local farms and see if you can work something out to get the amount of ingredients you need from a local farm store when you need them.
+Another way is to check with local farms and see if you can work something out to get the number of ingredients you need from a local farm store when you need them.

 MY BASIC GREEN JUICING RECIPE

 Recipes are hard because the sizes of produce vary greatly.
 Juice to taste and find the ratios your family enjoys.

 The below recipe makes approximately 56-ounce juice jar and a half….usually.
 That lasts us about 3 days [for 3 of us], as long as we are all drinking it.
 Will your juice last for 3 days?
 Read Post #2: Juicer Buying Guide!

 - 2 pounds of organic carrots